Skip to main content

 Click on nested objects to expand and inspect their contents.
 Use this to verify your step is receiving and returning the expected data structure.

-Run or Fix Individual Steps
+Run or Fix a Step

 Run Step